Molkobain/itop-extensions-documentation/molkobain-multiple-timezones-support/README.md

   * Imports / exports
   * REST/JSON API
   * SLA computations are made based on the iTop server timezone, but on the user’s
+  * End-user portal log entries can't be converted if date/time format is not the default one due to lack of metadata
+  * **[iTop 2.7.x]** Backoffice log entries can’t be converted due to lack of metadata
   * **[iTop 2.7.x]** Tables that are automatically refreshed

 ## Compatibility